 If you're shopping for anything "silk," it's important to make sure that it is, indeed, made out of 100 percent silk.

-"True silk is composed of a protein called fibroin, and comes from insects — usually silkworms, but less commonly, also spiders, bees, ants and more," explains Dr. Engelman.
+"True silk is composed of a protein called fibroin, and comes from insects — usually silkworms, but less commonly, also spiders, bees, ants and more," Dr. Engelman says.

 While this might not sound appealing, natural silk as a material is going to be easier on the skin than anything "silk-like," which is probably made using synthetic fabrics like satin or polyester.